-The experimental program comprised experiments with intensity requirements ranging from 10^9 ions/spill to 10^4 ions/spill with the majority of experiments at the lower intensity range.
-The average extracted intensity of $5x10^8$ ions/spill therefore required providing 0.01% of the beam to a typical experiment while maintaining reasonable beam purity.
+The experimental program comprised experiments with intensity requirements ranging from $10^9$ ions/ spill to 104 ions/spill with the majority of experiments at the lower intensity range.
+This required providing $\sim$ 0.01% of the beam to a typical experiment while maintaining reasonable beam purity.

-The oxygen beam was delivered to the experiments using the proton transport system.
-The AGS switch-yard incorporates a series of electrostatic splitters and thin-septum magnets enabling the delivery of beam to four primary beam lines simultaneously.
+The oxygen and silicon beams were delivered to the experiments using the proton transport system.
+The AGS switchyard incorporates a series of electrostatic splitters and thin-septum magnets enabling the delivery of beam to four primary beam lines simultaneously.
 This system was used to adjust the accepted beam intensity in a particular beam line to 2-100% of that extracted, depending on the experimental requirement.
-The transport optics were then adjusted to provide a large, defocused beam spot (~2.5 cm x 2.5 cm) on a small aperture collimator.
+The transport optics were then adjusted to provide a large, defocused beam spot (~ 2.5 cm x 2.5 cm) on a small aperture collimator.
 Chosen collimator apertures ranged from 0.22 to 0.025 cm.
 The acceptance into the external beam lines was only crudely measured, yielding an upper limit of 0.15 mm-mr vertically and horizontally.
 The beam was then focused on a momentum-defining slit, using point-to-point imaging to provide elimination of projectile fragments from the first stage collimator.
 The remaining transport optics were tuned to match experimental requirements.

-Beam intensities of 10^4 - 10^5 ions/spill were below the sensitivity limit of the instrumentation used for tuning proton beams.
+Beam intensities of 104-105 ions/spill were below the sensitivity limit of the instrumentation used for tuning proton beams.
 Proportional wire chambers with new, higher sensitivity electronics were used to provide profiles of the transported beam.
 Further work on this instrumentation will include vacuum compatible, plunging actuators to minimize beam contamination.

-A beam spot of dimension 2 mm vertical and 3 mm horizontal was provided to Experiment 802 [8], which measured a beam purity of approximately 99%.
-These measurements were made at an intensity of $\sim 10^4$ ions/spill.
+A beam spot of dimension 2 mm vertical and 3 mm horizontal was provided to Experiment 802, $^{10}$ which measured a beam purity of approximately 99%.
+Figure 2 shows a typical pulse height plot obtained at an intensity of $\sim 2 \times 10^4$ silicon ions/spill.